Services, resources and procedures during COVID

 Interlibrary Loan (ILL) Services

 ILL is accepting requests for print books from faculty, staff, and graduate students.
 We are accepting requests for journal articles, book chapters, theses, and dissertations from all patrons.
-Book chapters and journal articles held in print in Middleton Library will be scanned in about 2 business days.
+Book chapters and journal articles held in print in the LSU Library will be scanned in about 2 business days.
 If held by another library, they will arrive in 2-4 business days.
 Print books will arrive in about 1-3 weeks, depending on closures at other libraries.
-Pick-up hours for physical items are Mondays, Wednesdays, and Fridays from 1:00 p.m.-3:00 p.m., beginning June 8.
-Return your ILL materials to the overnight book drop slot located to the right of the entrance doors to Middleton, at any time.
+Pick-up hours for physical items are Mondays, Wednesdays, and Fridays from 1:00 p.m.-3:00 p.m., Tuesdays from 9:00 a.m. to noon, and Thursdays from 1:00 p.m. to 4:00 p.m., beginning June 8.
+Return your ILL materials to the overnight book drop slot located to the right of the entrance doors to the LSU Library, at any time.
 See the interlibrary loan homepage for more details.

-Reference services will be provided remotely.
-Contact Special Collections using the web form at https://askus.lib.lsu.edu/special.
-Staff will respond to inquiries during business hours Monday through Friday.
+Reference services are currently being provided remotely.
+This includes duplication and digitization of materials in the collections for both LSU affiliates and researchers from outside the university community.
+Researchers are also welcome to request video consultations.
+For any of these services, contact Special Collections using the web form at https://askus.lib.lsu.edu/special.
+Staff respond to inquiries during business hours Monday through Friday.
 Use the web form if possible, as the phone lines will not be regularly staffed.
 View the Special Collections website for information about the library’s holdings: https://www.lib.lsu.edu/special.